m417z/ntdoc/descriptions/ntreadfilescatter.md

 ### Event

 `HANDLE` to Event Object signaled when reading is complete.
-This parameter is optional, but caller should use one of notification way, becouse function always use asynchronous reading method.
+This parameter is optional, but caller should use one of notification way, because function always use asynchronous reading method.

 ### ApcRoutine